Richard Vogel (equestrian)

-Richard Vogel (born 24 March 1997) is a German equestrian.
+Richard Franz Vogel (born 24 March 1997) is a German equestrian.
 He competed at the 2023 FEI World Cup Finals in Omaha, Nebraska, finishing 8th in the final.
 He was also part of the German team which won the FEI Nations Cup Final in Barcelona in 2023.

 Vogel has been nominated by the German Equestrian Federation to represent the German team at the 2024 Olympic Games in Paris.